-New-Airbus-A380-cabin-squeezes-11-seats-into-each-row-in-economy-Airbus told current and potential customers they could boost revenue by $23million every year with this new configuration at Airbus, a European aeroplane manufacturer, insists the seat width in economy – 18in, one inch wider than budget airline seats – would remain the same.
+New-Airbus-A380-cabin-squeezes-11-seats-into-each-row-in-economy.
+Airbus told current and potential customers they could boost revenue by $23million every year with this new configuration at Airbus.
+A European aeroplane manufacturer insists the seat width in the economy – 18in.
+One inch wider than budget airline seats – would remain the same.
 In addition to expanding economy, the plan, which was discussed at this week’s ILA Berlin Air Show, would increase the number of passengers traveling in premium economy and business class.
 Airlines could add 18 premium economy seats by moving that cabin from the upper deck to the lower deck.
 Such a move would allow them to add two seats to every row, going from 63 passengers to 81.
 Removing sidewall stowage on the top deck would make room for 10 more lie-flat seats in business class.

 A new set of stairs at the back of the superjumbo jet would free up room for another 14 seats in economy.
 While three premium economy seats or five economy seats could be squeezed in by shrinking the crew rest area.
 Airbus has pushed its 11-abreast concept before but no airline has signed on.
 This latest attempt is an effort to attract new businesses to its lagging A380 program, reported the website God Save the Points.
 New-Airbus-A380-cabin-squeezes-11-seats-into-each-row-in-economy-Airbus said its double-decker aircraft carry more than three million passengers a month.